vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/13_Solar_Energy.md

 | 0 + 15° | 3.8 | 4.3 | 4.6 | 4.9 | 4.9 | 5.0 | 5.1 | 5.2 | 5.1 | 4.8 | 3.7 | 3.3 | 4.6  |
 | 90°     | 3.5 | 3.7 | 3.4 | 3.1 | 2.6 | 2.4 | 2.6 | 3.0 | 3.5 | 3.8 | 3.2 | 3.0 | 3.2  |

-Table 13.2: Solar exposure (kWh/m2/day) for a south-facing panel in St. Louis, MO, at various panel tilts (0 is latitude, which happens to be 39° for St. Louis).
+Table 13.2: Solar exposure (kWh/$m^2$/day) for a south-facing panel in St. Louis, MO, at various panel tilts (0 is latitude, which happens to be 39° for St. Louis).
 0° means a panel lying flat, pointing straight up (like on a flat roof), and 90° means vertical, like on a (south-facing) wall (see Figure 13.14).

 Figure 13.14: Panel tilts for Table 13.2, for 0 = 39°.

 211

 ## 13.5 The Incredible Solar Potential
 The potential of sunlight can be assessed by pieces we have already seen.
-Multiplying the solar constant of 1,360 $W/m^2$ by the projected area of Earth (R) and by 0.707 to account for the 29.3% reflection loss, we compute that Earth absorbs solar energy at a rate of 1.23 x 1017 W, or 123,000 TW (1 TW is 1012 W).
+Multiplying the solar constant of 1,360 $W/m^2$ by the projected area of Earth (R) and by 0.707 to account for the 29.3% reflection loss, we compute that Earth absorbs solar energy at a rate of #1.23 x 10^17$ W, or 123,000 TW (1 TW is $10^12$ W).
 Compared to the 18 TW societal scale, that's huge!
 Notice that the non-reflected entries back in Table 10.2 (p.
-168) add60 to this same value.
+168) add[^60] to this same value.

+[^60]: 83,000 TW plus 40,000 TW absorbed by the surface and atmosphere, respectively

-Placing solar panels on just 10% of the land (itself 29% of Earth's surface 61 area) capturing the incoming energy at 15% efficiency would produce solar power at ~500 TW: about 25 times today's 18 TW usage rate.
-This, in turn, means that our current energy demand could be met by covering only 0.4% of land62 with photovoltaic panels: see Figure 13.8 for a visual representation of how much this is.
+Placing solar panels on just 10% of the land (itself 29% of Earth's surface [^61] area) capturing the incoming energy at 15% efficiency would produce solar power at ~500 TW: about 25 times today's 18 TW usage rate.
+This, in turn, means that our current energy demand could be met by covering only 0.4% of land[^62] with photovoltaic panels: see Figure 13.8 for a visual representation of how much this is.
 Solar is the only currently-available resource that can come anywhere close to satisfying our current energy appetite.[^63] And it exceeds our demand by such a huge margin!
 We therefore have reason to be excited about solar energy: the raw numbers are great news, indeed.
-So it seems like a done deal.
-Solar.
-Let's get started!
-Wait, why aren't we there yet?
-Naturally, solar has some downsides.
-First, the cost.
-Panel cost has dropped to something like $0.50 or less per peak-Watt.
-To get 10 TW of delivered (average) power at typical locations getting 20% capacity factor64 would require about 50 TWp (Example 13.4.1 defines Wp), costing 25 trillion dollars.
-The cost of other necessary components and installation double the cost for utility-scale projects [^89], bringing the cost to $50 trillion.[^65] The global annual economy is not quite twice this.
-To outfit the world with the requisite number of panels would take about 60% of the economy for a year, or 6% over 10 years, or 1.5% continuously.[^66] For comparison, the world goes through 30 billion barrels of oil each year at a cost of $50/bbl, meaning $1.5 trillion per year.
-Installing enough panels to fully satisfy demand would cost three-decades-worth of the entire global petroleum budget.
-So it's not going to happen fast.
-To put things on a personal scale, Americans use power at a rate of 10,000 W. To cover this, we would need about 50 kWp of panel per person, costing $50k per person.[^67] When can we expect your payment?
-Another daunting realization is that even though only 0.4% of the land is needed to match today's demand, this is comparable to the amount of area currently covered by roads and buildings.
-A road trip across the country conveys a sense for how vast (and boring) all that pavement can be.
-And pavement is a fancy form of dirt.
-It is true that PV panels are also an ultra-pure, ultra-fancy form of dirt.
-But it's a different level of high-tech.
-It becomes hard to fathom that much PV around the world.

-[^60]: 83,000 TW plus 40,000 TW absorbed by the surface and atmosphere, respectively

 [^61]: ... out of the 123,000 TW total